shanept/node-net-snmp/README.md

     var session = snmp.createSession ("127.0.0.1", "public", options);

 The optional `target` parameter defaults to `127.0.0.1`.
-The optional `community` parameter defaults to `public`.
-The optional `options` parameter is an object, and can contain the following items:
+The optional `community` parameter defaults to `public`, for SNMPv1 or SNMPv2c only.
+The optional `options` parameter is an object, and can contain the following items for SNMPv1 and SNMPv2c:

  * `port` - UDP port to send requests too, defaults to `161`